Also known as: t2b rings, ring t2b, toes-to-ring, rings toes-up

 What is Ring Toes to Bar?

-Ring Toes to Bar is a rings-based core exercise where you hang in a hollow position and raise straight legs to the rings.
-It primarily targets the core and latissimus and is rated Easy, suitable for beginners focusing on strict tension.
+Ring Toes to Bar is a rings-based hanging core exercise where you keep straight arms and raise your toes to the rings while maintaining a hollow position.
+It primarily targets the core and latissimus dorsi and is rated easy - ideal for building core control and lat engagement.

 How to Do Ring Toes to Bar

-1. Take supinated grip: Grip the rings with palms facing you and hang actively in a hollow position: shoulders depressed, legs together, feet slightly forward, core engaged.
+- Grip and hang: Take a supinated grip on the rings and hang tall in a hollow position with shoulders depressed, legs together, feet slightly forward.

-5. Lower with control: Slowly lower legs back to the hollow hang while keeping arms straight and core tight; do not arch your back at the bottom.
+- Lower with control: Slowly lower legs back to the hollow hang, resist swinging, keep arms straight and core engaged to protect the lower back between reps.

 Muscle Groups